taw00/howto/howto-install-wordpress-on-fedora.md

 SITE=blog.${DOMAIN}
 ```

-Issue your TLS certificate (using our blog.example.com example).
+Issue your TLS certificate (using our blog.example.com example)
 ```
 # This will populate ~/.acme.sh/$SITE/ with certs and keys and such
 # If your DNS is not set up, this will fail.